PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 Cross Compiler
 ###############

 This page documents the Mecrisp-Ice cross compiler.
 The cross compiler runs on the desktop,  takes an instruction set, and a  nucleus file and generates a hexadecimal file which verilog can load into the FPGA.
 In mecrisp-ice that hex file is merged on the desktop with mecrisp libraries and your applicaiton program before being downloaded in the FPGA bitstream.
-The cross compiler suports `code folding <https://mecrisp-stellaris-folkdoc.sourceforge.io/folding.html>`_
+The cross compiler suports both `code folding <https://mecrisp-stellaris-folkdoc.sourceforge.io/folding.html>`_, and inlining.

 @PythonLinks: "the cross compiler is most difficult to understand."